gnatydnac/Overlays-For-Retroarch-vita/README.md

 >[custom_viewport_x = "240"]
 >[custom_viewport_y = "32"]
 _____________
-Add/replace the file "Gambatte.cfg" for core "Gambatte"
+Add/replace the file "Gambatte.cfg"(included) for core "Gambatte"
 or just add the lines if you choose one of them.

 ___________________